 Successful organisations tend to apply rigorous methods to screen for recruitment and promotion.
 Quite often the desire to apply more rigour in this area increases after costly and avoidable mistakes in appointing the wrong people.
 We have the professional and the tools to assess the potential and the suitability of individuals and advise on their developmental needs.

-As illustrated in wash-up sessions or reviews with clients – take our clients’ word for this:
+As illustrated in wash-up sessions or reviews with clients offer these observations:

-“… as indicated in your original assessment, (Candidate Name) continues to be a star performer and she has been promoted to CFO.”
+- “… as indicated in your original assessment, (Candidate X) continues to be a star performer and she has been promoted to CFO.”